caseydavenport/cube-tools/drafts/2024-03-31/REPORT.md

 ## Gruff Triplets

 Such a swingy card, still.
-I had said several releases ago that I was going to replace this one, and I think I still probably will.
+I had said several drafts ago that I was going to replace this one, and I still think I will.
 The problem with [[Gruff Triplets]] is that he's a win-in-a-can.
-You can go from no board presence, 5 life, to winning in two turns.
+You can go from no board presence, 5 life, to winning in two turns with very little that can be done about it unless your opponent has the perfect hand (board wipe, or several bounce / flicker spells and a removal spell).
 I have my eyes on [[Esika's Chariot]] as one potential replacement.
-I think my green finishers need to have some value in the face of removal, but [[Gruff Triplets]] might go too far.
+I think my green finishers need to have some value in the face of removal, but [[Gruff Triplets]] goes too far.